CDCgov/data-exchange-processing-status/README.md

 - **Docker**: See [instructions](https://docs.docker.com/desktop/) for downloading Docker Desktop for Windows, MacOS, and Linux.

 ### Docker Compose
-The PS API can be deployed locally using docker compose, which will create the PS API services and all its dependencies.
+The PS API can be run locally using docker compose, which will create the PS API services and all its dependencies.
 It will also set everything up for you so you can get started quickly.

 - Step 1: Clone the repo: